Quartz vs Granite Countertops: What Is Better for Your Kitchen

 Granite Countertops Durability

 However, granite has a porous nature, so some staining is possible if you leave spilled liquids to sit.
-High impact blows can also damage granite countertops.
+High-impact blows can also damage granite countertops.
 If your heart is set on granite but you’re worried about its resistance to liquids and stains, make sure to seal your granite correctly and regularly by a professional.
 This is how you make sure your granite countertops stay stain and liquids-resistant.
 A great example of beauty and resilience is Typhoon Bordeaux Granite.

 Quartz Countertops Durability